ilya2s/project-aila/README.md

 - The first block in the chain, called `genesisBlock` serves as the starting point for the blockchain.
 - the genesis block has an ID of 1 and a previous hash value of a zero hash.
 - Every block also contains a timestamp representing the time the block was created.
+-  introduced proof-of-work to make the blockchain more secure.
+- Every block contains a nonce (random number) that, when combined with the block data, produces a hash value that meets a certain difficulty level.

 ## Usage
 To run the project, you can follow these steps: